 If two student co-authors contributed equally to the paper and wish to be considered as co-principal

-investigators (PI’s) of the paper, please fill out the form below using the first author's information.
+investigators (co-PI’s) of the paper, please fill out the form below using the first author's information.
 Check the box indicating co-PI status.
 Then, send an email to the Chair of the Student Programs Committee, Leslea Hlusko, with the second student's name to include with the entry.
-Should a pair of student PI's win an award, they will each receive
+Should a two co-PI's win an award, they will each receive

 a check for half the amount of the total award.